 Procedures, actions or situations may frequently occur in a particular field.
-If expressed in common language they may require long-winded elaboration; moreover, they could vary and lead to misapprehension.
+If expressed in everyday language they may require long-winded elaboration; moreover, they could vary and lead to misapprehension.
 The conversation about those topics would inevitably become quite awkward.
 In these circumstances, a particular vocabulary, jargon or professional terminology develops.
 Let me refer to chess again.

 There is a particular situation when rook (tower) and king can travel during the same move.
 Certain conditions are linked with this action, and it has to be carried out in a particular sequence.
 Several sentences may be required to explain all this.
-Therefore, this manoeuvre has been given the name ‘Rochade’ or ‘Castling’.
+Therefore, this maneuver has been given the name ‘Rochade’ or ‘Castling’.
 There is a small and a great Rochade (castling short or long) depending on whether the move in positions happens with the left or right rook.

 The Inuit, Bedouin and North American Indian have something in common.
-Obviously, they live in very different environments, Arctic, desert and open savannah.
+Clearly, they live in very different environments, Arctic, desert and open savannah.
 Their commonality is: their surrounding conditions are extremely harsh (from our point of view), and they live or lived in very close connection with nature and are dependent on her.

 Allow me to produce a little story.
 ‘As soon as the Inuit walks out of his door, (do igloos have doors nowadays?) he sees snow, for most of the year.
 Still, why make so many distinctions?

 Imagine it has been a warm sunny day, just a few degrees above zero around lunchtime.
-The top layer of the snow has melted just slightly.
+The top layer of the snow has melted only slightly.
 After sunset at 2:30 PM this top layer has frozen.

 Later in the evening, the light of the rising moon ignites lustre in myriads of glisten ice crystals sparking off rays of coloured light.
 Can you see it?
 An overwhelmingly beautiful, a glowing landscape.